-Picea breweriana, first described in 1885 by Sereno Watson (1826–1892), in Proceedings of the American Academy of Arts and Sciences vol. 20:378.
-It is commonly known as Brewer’s spruce or Weeping spruce.
+Picea breweriana, first described in 1885 by Sereno Watson (1826–1892), in Proceedings of the American Academy of Arts and Sciences, 20th edition.
+It is commonly known as Brewer or weeping spruce.
 The species name honors William Henry Brewer (1828 – 1910), who was a botanist for the California Geological Survey when he collected the first botanical specimen in 1863 on the flanks of Mount Shasta, California.

 - Bark is gray to brown.

 - Branches are drooping; with strictly pendant, slender, elongated, lightly pubescent, gray-brown twigs.